 'Spirit'/'breath' can be seen as a type of noun that has the implied character of a verb.
 Picture the thing known as 'wind'.
 Do you think of it as being still?
 Doesn't every image the word creates have motion, activity, movement, effect?
 Verbs are 'action words', but then, in their own way, so are nouns like 'wind'.
 The Spirit is an 'action noun', too.
-The Spirit verbs all that exists -- the Spirit acts, moves, agitates, births, and energizes.
+The Holy Spirit verbs all that exists -- the Spirit acts, moves, agitates, changes, births, and energizes life itself.

 The Spirit is often -- and rightly -- described as 'God in action'.
 But the description cannot stop there, because: